Kartik-ins/AcadAssist2.0/README.txt

 1. Open Command Prompt (Windows) or Terminal (macOS/Linux)

-2. Navigate to the AcadAssist2.0 directory:
+2. Navigate to the AcadAssist directory:
    -------------------------------------------------------------------------------
-   cd c:\path\to\AcadAssist2.0
+   cd c:\path\to\AcadAssist
    -------------------------------------------------------------------------------

 3. Create a virtual environment: